-- I. MTHFR targeted variant analysis (examples: 677T, 1298C) (81291) is considered investigational for all indications, including: - A. Evaluation for thrombophilia or recurrent pregnancy loss - B. Evaluation of at-risk relatives - C. Drug metabolism (e.g., pharmacogenetic testing)
+- I. MTHFR targeted variant analysis (e.g., 677T, 1298C) (81291) is considered investigational for all indications, including but not limited to: - A. Evaluation for thrombophilia or recurrent pregnancy loss - B. Evaluation of at-risk relatives - C. Drug metabolism, such as in pharmacogenetic testing.

-MATURITY-ONSET DIABETES OF THE YOUNG (MODY)
+MONOGENIC DIABETES (INCLUDING MATURITY-ONSET DIABETES OF THE YOUNG (MODY))

-Maturity-Onset Diabetes of the Young (MODY) Panel
+Monogenic Diabetes (Including Maturity Onset Diabetes of the Young (MODY)) Panels